placeit-envato/thulium/README.md

 ##### returns #####

-The resulting tokens from parsing the template.
+The instance of thulium (for chaining)

 #### #render(context, callback) / #renderSync(context) ####